jdyeakel/jdyeakel.github.io/teaching/ecology/section1.md

 <br>

->**There is an imporant difference between using this web-tool vs. using RStudio installed on your computer.
+>**There is an important difference between using this web-tool vs. using RStudio installed on your computer.
 With RStudio installed on your machine, you can run one line at a time, however with the web-tool, all of the code must be entered together and run all at once.**
 > <br>
 > **When using the web-tool, read through the comments and corresponding code carefully before copying and pasting into the window.
 Experiment by changing the values and seeing what you get!**